 For a spread, mix equal parts cream cheese and pumpkin butter.
 Now doesn’t that just sound perfect?
-Here’s my favorite ways to use it:
+Here are my favorite ways to use it:

-- As a spread on my pumpkin bread recipe!
+- As a spread on my pumpkin loaf recipe!

 - Layered thick on a bagel.
 While a similar use as the bread above, the bagel’s texture makes it an entirely different experience.

 - As an icing on top of a delicious cake.
 Unconventional?
 Yes!
 Delicious?
 YOU BET!

 Try is as a soup!

 If you want to use this in a main dish, try mixing it up as part of a soup!
 Just mix together the following ingredients, and you’ll be in pumpkin and cream heaven!

 - 1 cup milk

 - ¼ cup to ½ cup pumpkin butter